bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mackinnon.md

 **Annie MacKinnon** was the third woman to be awarded a Ph.D. in mathematics from an American university.
 She was a postdoctoral student at Göttingen with Felix Klein, then a Professor of Mathematics at Wells College, New York.
 She gave up her career when she married Edward Fitch.

 ### Mathematical Profile (Excerpt):
-* Annie was the daughter of Malcolm MacKinnon (1838-1903) and Annie Louise Gilbert (1842-1919).
-* Malcolm MacKinnon, born 12 February 1838 in Vaughan, Ontario, Canada, married Annie Gilbert on 31 December 1863 in Oxford, Ontario, Canada.
 * Annie Gilbert had been born on 11 July 1842 in Toronto, Canada.
-* Malcolm and Annie MacKinnon had five children: Gilbert J MacKinnon (1866-1877), Annie Louise McKinnon (1868-1940), the subject of this biography, Malcolm MacKinnon (1870-), Frederick Benjamin Mackinnon (1872-), and Donald Stanley MacKinnon (1879-1975).
 * Malcolm MacKinnon declared his intention to become a naturalised American citizen on 25 January 1871 and was naturalised on 9 June 1875.
-* As his daughter, Annie also became a naturalised American on 9 June 1875.
 * Annie grew up in Concordia and was educated at Concordia High School.
 * This university had only been opened in 1866 and the first class graduated in 1873, only two years before MacKinnon began her studies there.
 * MacKinnon majored in mathematics and graduated with a B.S. in 1889; she then continued to undertake graduate work at the University.